ryanelian/instapack/books/dev-spa-vue.md

 </div>
 ```

-- `interface TodoItem` is a fantastic way to declare our strongly-typed array object.
+- `interface TodoItem` is a fantastic way to declare our strongly-typed `items` array.

     - The reason that we are not using a `class` but an `interface` is because that in JS, there are no such thing as a object-oriented class model.
 [In JS, a class is just a syntactic sugar over the function expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).

 - `let newItemId` declares an incrementing Primary Key for our to-do list items.

 - `get hasItem()` is a [JS getter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get), similar to [C# getter](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/using-properties).

+    - A getter is a method which can be accessed just like a class attribute.

-In Vue.js world, this is known as a **computed property**, which value is derived from the other properties in the same class.
+    - In Vue.js world, this is known as a **computed property**, which value is derived from the other properties in the same class.

 - `addNew()` is called when the `<form>` is submitted, but prevents the default event / page reload by using the `.prevent` suffix.

 - `remove(id)` is called when the remove `<button>` in each row next to the to-do list item is clicked.

 - `v-model="newItemText"` binds the text input value to a property in the component class.

-This is known as **two-way data binding**.
+    - This phenomenon is known as **two-way data binding**.

 - Various tags are decorated using [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) CSS classes, such as `btn btn-primary`, `form-control`, `form-group`, `table`, and `text-muted`.